Rough stochastic differential equations

-as the mesh-size of $\cpp$ goes to $0$.
-In writing $Z'_u\XX_{u,v}$, we have used the isomorphism $\cll(V,\cll(V,W))\simeq\cll(V\otimes V,W)$ (recall that \( V,W \) are finite-dimensional).
-The resulting integration theory is self-consistent in the sense that $(\int Zd\bmxx,Z)$ shares all of the properties of stochastic controlled rough paths, except for the fact that its second component, namely $Z$, is not necessarily bounded uniformly in $L_n$.
+as the mesh-size of $\cpp$ goes to $0$, for each $t\in I$ (here $\cpp$ is any partition of $I$).
+Here, in writing $Z'_u\XX_{u,v}$, we have used the isomorphism $\cll(V,\cll(V,W))\simeq\cll(V\otimes V,W)$ (recall that \( V,W \) are finite-dimensional).
+The resulting integration theory is self-consistent in the sense that $(\int Zd\X,Z)$ shares all of the properties of stochastic controlled rough paths, except for the fact that its second component, namely $Z$, is not necessarily bounded uniformly in $L_n$.

 Although \eqref{riemann} has the same form as the defining Riemann sums for rough integrals (\cite{FH20}), the convergence of \eqref{riemann} only takes place in probability.
-This is due to the fact that the class of stochastic controlled rough paths contains not only controlled rough paths but also non-trivial martingales (for which \eqref{riemann} fails to converge a.s.).
+This is due to the fact that the class of stochastic controlled rough paths contains not only controlled rough paths, but also nontrivial martingales (for which \eqref{riemann} fails to converge a.s.).
 This alludes that the usual sewing lemma is not applicable.
 Instead, we rely on the stochastic sewing lemma, \cref{prop.SSL}, to obtain such convergence.
-We point out that the fact that $\X$ is deterministic can be relaxed and refer to Section \ref{sub.backward_integration_and_random_integrator} for further discussion.